 In July 2014, we switched to making the chamber and plunger out of polypropylene.
 This means that all of the AeroPress parts except the rubber like seal are now made of polypropylene.
 We made the change because tests indicated the polypropylene is more durable.
 We regret the polypropylene is less transparent but feel the additional durability is more important.
 The rubber like seal on the end of the plunger is made of a thermoplastic elastomer.
 Both materials are FDA approved for use in contact with food.
-The AeroPress has always been free of phthalates and has been free of bisphenol-A (BPA) since August of 2009.
+The AeroPress has always been phthalate free and has been free of bisphenols, including bisphenol-A (BPA) and bisphenol-S (BPS), since 2009.

 You may wonder why the appearance of the AeroPress has changed over time.